ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 ### Authentication policy

 Please note, authentication policies can be retrieved (or set) through Exchange Online PowerShell.
-If the setting for block legacy authentication is in the Microsoft Admin portal, a policy named **BlockBasic** is created but it does not turn off `AllowBasicAuthOutlookService` and `AllowBasicAuthReportingWebServices`.
+If the setting for block legacy authentication is in the Microsoft Admin portal, a policy named **BlockBasic** is created but it does not turn off all the basic authentication parameters.

 ```powershell
 Get-AuthenticationPolicy